ray-project/ray/doc/source/data/getting-started.rst

 Getting Started
 ===============

-A :class:`Datastream <ray.data.Datastream>` is a distributed data transformation pipeline.
-It provides APIs for loading external data into the Ray object store in *blocks*, and exposes APIs for streaming processing of these data blocks in the cluster.
+Ray Data's main abstraction is a :class:`Datastream <ray.data.Datastream>`, which is a distributed data transformation pipeline.
+Datastream provides APIs for loading external data into Ray in *blocks*, and it exposes APIs for streaming processing of these data blocks in the cluster.

 .. tip::